markstringer-dti/markstringer-dti.github.io/dti.md

 As someone who is trying to help this project get delivered, it is important to do two things.
 Firstly, it's important not to avoid the move of a project through this phase.
 This is what we talked about in Chapter two, when we talked about agreed activity.
 It's also what we talked about in Chapter three.
 A project can get into an awful state if the problems that agreed activity is there to avoid aren't tackled.

-So, someone who wants a project to succeed shouldn't do anything to stop it moving into this phase.
+So, someone who wants a project to do well shouldn't do anything to stop it moving into this phase.
 At the same time, you should know where you're going and what kind of things can should be done to get you out the other side of this phase.

 OK, here's where it gets even harder.
 There are two kinds of thing that you should be doing to get the project through this tough phase and on the road to success.
 And here's what makes this hard.
 Both of the kinds of things that you should be doing aren't often popular or well-recevied.
 They are the kinds of things that the sponsors of a project are likely to think of as either a pointless waste of time or the kind of thing that should be stopped.